 Joining a credit union is not as difficult as it used to be.
 Quite a few are available nationwide and many allow you to qualify for membership simply by joining an organization or making a donation to a charitable organization.

-5. Find a bank that fits your lifestyle
+5. Find a bank that supports your lifestyle

 The bank you choose should meet your needs.
-If you’re entrepreneurial, you’ll want a bank that can provide support as you build a business.
+If you’re self-employed, for example, you’ll want a bank that can provide support as you build a business.

-If you’re trying to save more money, look for a bank that offers features to help you reach your goals.
+If you’re trying to save more money, look for a bank that offers features to help you reach your goals, such as:

-Some banks, for example, let you open and name separate savings accounts.
-You may have a savings account for your emergency fund, one for a travel fund and another for a gift fund.
+The ability to open and name separate savings accounts.
+For example, you may have a savings account for your emergency fund, one for a travel fund and another for a gift fund.

-Considering your spending habits is also a good idea when deciding where to bank.
+Consider your spending habits when deciding where to bank.
 Many banks have budgeting tools built into their websites or apps that make it easy to track your expenses and see where your money is going.

 6. Examine digital features

-Most banks offer basic services through their app and website, like the ability to transfer funds, pay bills, check balances and make mobile check deposits.
+Most banks offer basic services through an app or a website, like the ability to transfer funds, pay bills, check balances and make mobile check deposits.
 But not all banks offer advanced digital capabilities.

-Some banks are missing features that are increasingly being demanded by consumers, like the ability to lock a debit card (and prevent a stranger from using it) or manage mobile banking alerts.
-In a small number of cases, there are online banks that don’t offer a smartphone app and require you to log in through a mobile browser.
+Not all banks offer features that are increasingly being sought by consumers, such as the ability to lock a debit card (and prevent a stranger from using it) or manage mobile banking alerts.
+Also, not all online banks offer a smartphone app, which may require that you sign in to your account through a mobile browser.

 7. Understand the terms and conditions

-If there are monthly service fees, ask whether you can get them waived.
-If there are out-of-network ATM charges, find out whether the bank offers refunds.
+If there are monthly service fees, the account agreement will spell out ways to waive them.
+If there are out-of-network ATM charges, the fee disclosure may let you know whether the bank offers refunds.

-Finally, as you’re comparing products, watch out for promotional deals that expire.
+Also, as you compare products, watch out for promotional deals that expire.
 Some banks may offer compelling teaser rates that eventually fall to a much lower rate.